Breaking Down Behavioral Interview Questions in 4 Simple Steps

 - Take your time in the interview.
 These aren't yes-or-no questions, so you're going to need to answer at some length, in a structured manner and with relevant details.
 As long as you've prepared ahead of time, that shouldn't be too hard.
 But breath control matters more than you might think in these situations—it's not called being "long-winded" without reason.
 So give a thoughtful pause before you reply, take a deep breath ... and begin speaking on the exhale.
 You're off to a great start already!

-Armed with these tips, you should feel empowered to handle behavioral interview questions with far greater confidence, which in turn should help you land a job where you can grow, make a positive impact in the world and explore your passions and interests.
-And if you're ready to get started right now, check out all of the ways you can join the Johnson & Johnson Family of Companies today.
+Armed with these tips, you should feel empowered to handle behavioral interview questions with far greater confidence, which in turn can help you land a job where you can grow, make a positive impact in the world and explore your passions and interests.